 C. Monteverde Institute: The Monteverde Institute is located in the cloud forest of Costa Rica.
 According to its mission, “The Monteverde Institute (MVI) is a non-profit educational organization dedicated to advancing knowledge on the sustainable management of resources through innovative programs linking international study and community development.”
 We will work with the MVI and engage in activities focused on the integration of sustainable living in natural systems.

-D. Manuel Antonio National Park: The Manuel Antonio national park is located on the Pacific Coast of Costa Rica.
-Students will stay near the beach and visit one of the most biological diverse parks in the world.
-Students will also enjoy the Costa Rican beach life and swim, surf, and sun in the tropics.
+D. Tamarindo: Tamarindo is a beautiful beach city on the Pacific Ocean.
+Students will enjoy the Costa Rican beach life and swim, surf, and sun in the tropics.

 The “Nature, Governance, and Sustainability in Costa Rica” program will offer two 3 credit courses: BIOL 4813- Tropical Biology and Sustainability and PHIL 3127- Science, Technology, and Human Values.
 All students will take both courses for a total of 6 credits.